MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/update-the-package-rollout-percentage-for-an-app-submission.md

 ms.assetid: 4c82d837-7a25-4f3a-997e-b7be33b521cc
 ---

-# Update the package rollout percentage for an app submission using the Windows Store submission API
+# Update the rollout percentage for an app submission

 Use this method in the Windows Store submission API to [update the rollout percentage](../publish/gradual-package-rollout.md#setting-the-rollout-percentage) for an app submission.
 For more information about the process of process of creating an app submission by using the Windows Store submission API, see [Manage app submissions](manage-app-submissions.md).